 Description

-The mural was designed for the principal entrance at the corner of Jameson Street and Waltham Street, and overlooking a wide junction with King Edward Street, now a largely pedestrianised area in the centre of Hull.
-When it was installed it was believed to be the biggest mural in Britain; it rises above the ground-floor entrance through three storeys to roof level and is 66ft high by 64ft wide (20m x 19.5m).
-The size of the mural made it too big for the ceramic work which was Boyson’s more usual choice for his mural designs.
-Instead, Boyson’s design was executed as a glass tile mosaic by Richards Tiles Ltd, Stoke, which was fixed to a curved concrete screen.
-The mural comprises 4,224ft sq (0.3m sq) slabs, each made up of 225 glass cubes or tesserae imported from Italy; altogether there are 1,061,775 tesserae.
+The Three Ships Mural is located at the principal entrance on the corner of Jameson Street and Waltham Street, overlooking a wide junction with King Edward Street in the centre of Hull, which is now mostly pedestrianised.
+When it was installed, it was believed to be the largest mural in Britain, rising 66 feet high and 64 feet wide (20 meters by 19.5 meters) across three storeys to roof level.
+Due to its size, the mural could not be made using the ceramic work that artist Boyson typically preferred for his designs.
+Instead, it was executed as a glass tile mosaic by Richards Tiles Ltd from Stoke, fixed to a curved concrete screen.
+The mural consists of 4,224 square feet (0.3 square meters) of slabs, each made up of 225 glass cubes or tesserae imported from Italy, totaling 1,061,775 tesserae.
 The mosaic slabs were affixed to the screen by A Andrews and Sons (Marble and Tiles) Ltd of Leeds.

-The ‘Three Ships’ mosaic mural is a stylised, modern design intended to symbolise the city’s fishing industry.
-It shows the silhouettes of three sailing boats reflected in the water below.
-Beneath the boats is a Latin motto - RES PER INDUSTRIAM PROSPERAE (roughly, 'Things by Industry Prosper').
-It uses a limited palette of pale greens, blues and browns, the muted colours of the design having been requested by Hull’s town planners.
-A number of the individual tesserae have dropped off and there are a number of small holes with broken tesserae, which are understood to have been caused by scaffolding poles.
+The ‘Three Ships’ mosaic mural features a stylised, modern design symbolising the city’s fishing industry, depicting the silhouettes of three sailing boats reflected in the water below.
+Below the boats is a Latin motto - RES PER INDUSTRIAM PROSPERAE, which translates roughly to 'Things by Industry Prosper'.
+The mural employs a limited palette of pale greens, blues, and browns, with these muted colours requested by Hull’s town planners.
+Some individual tesserae have fallen off, and there are small holes with broken tesserae, believed to have been caused by scaffolding poles.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.